antonfisher/scd30/README.md

 ```

 This example was tested on [nRF52840](https://www.adafruit.com/product/4062)
 controller.
-Command to flash it with the:
+Command to flash it:
 ```bash
 tinygo flash -target=feather-nrf52840 main.go
 ```